Skip to Top NavigationSkip to ContentSkip to Footer

 1793 February 12

-Congress passed the first fugitive slave act, making it a crime to harbor an escaped slave or to interfere with the arrest of a slave.
+Congress passed the first fugitive slave act, making it a crime to harbor an escaped slave or to interfere with the arrest of an enslaved person.

 1800 August 30

-Gabriel Prosser, Jack Bowler, and others planned the first major slave rebellion, near Richmond, Virginia.
-As many as 1,000 slaves were prepared to participate, but a thunderstorm forced postponement and two traitors betrayed the cause.
+Gabriel Prosser, Jack Bowler, and others planned the first major enslavement rebellion, near Richmond, Virginia.
+As many as 1,000 enslaved people were prepared to participate, but a thunderstorm forced postponement and two traitors betrayed the cause.
 The black people had met under the pretense of holding religious meetings.

 1808 January 1